mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-26-2024.md

 - Met with the front end team.
 - Met with the ZigBee team.
 - Had a rough overview on how everything is at the moment.
 - Prototype for user login token system are done.
+- Progress on DAL
+- Middleware connections to front end (lighting)
 - We Still need to work on a user verification system
 - We still need to build the database for verified user profile.

 ### Next Week's Goals
 - Database for verified user profile.
 - User login system.
+- Begin helping other teams (if needed)

 ## Individual Report
 This is for each person and what you have focused on.
 Make these all bullet points.